Anjana17327/Machine-Learning-Project/README.md

 # Machine-Learning-Project
 Car Price Prediction Project - Analysis & Insights

-Data Preprocessing
+1.Data Preprocessing

  Steps Taken:
-  Loaded the dataset and checked for missing values.
+  * Loaded the dataset and checked for missing values.
-  Handled missing or incorrect values appropriately.
+  * Handled missing or incorrect values appropriately.
-  Transformed the data to fix the abnormality in skewness.
+  * Transformed the data to fix the abnormality in skewness.
-  Encoded categorical variables (e.g., car brands, fuel types) using one-hot encoding.
+  * Encoded categorical variables (e.g., car brands, fuel types) using one-hot encoding.
-  Standardized/normalized numerical features for better model performance.
+  * Standardized/normalized numerical features for better model performance.

  Insights:
-  Proper data preprocessing ensured that the dataset was clean and ready for machine learning models.
+  * Proper data preprocessing ensured that the dataset was clean and ready for machine learning models.
-  Encoding categorical variables allowed the models to interpret non-numeric features effectively.
+  * Encoding categorical variables allowed the models to interpret non-numeric features effectively.

 2️.
 Outlier Detection & Treatment

 Steps Taken:
 Used boxplots to visualize and detect outliers in numerical variables.
 Capped extreme values using IQR-based capping or transformation techniques.